 So for several reasons it's important to keep your data clean and tidy.

 In general this is handled by maintenance jobs.
 A maintenance job can be a scheduled task or in case of SQL a SQL job., but for Cosmos DB jobs don't exist.
-Other options are a time-triggered Function to run a cleanup script, or you to have a “scheduled task” you can use a Azure DevOps pipeline to run a script.
+Other options are a time-triggered Function to run a cleanup script, or to have a “scheduled task” you can use a Azure DevOps pipeline to run a script.

 Configure TTL on Container level